araschke001-commits/HexPad/README.md

 # 6-key-Hackpad
 This is a hackpad project with 6 keys.
 Almost everything in the cad file for this project is customizable.
 You can add as many keys as you want, change the dimensions of the usb c port, the inside dimensions, the wall dimensions, and basically everything else.

+You would use my project by pressing the keys to perform specific functions on the computer, like a simple key press like the number 1, or later I might change it to open a site or type a password in.

+The reason why I made this project is to learn how to build things like this project so in the future I can make other things similar to this to help others.

 ## Features:
 - 3d printed case
 - 6 keys (2 rows of 3)